uw-loci/EBEAM_webmonitor/Log_File_Manipulation_Prototype/README_singlefile.md

 1. **Google Cloud Project**: Create a project in Google Cloud Console
 2. **Enable Drive API**: Enable the Google Drive API for your project
 3. **Service Account**: Create a service account and download the JSON key file
+4. **File/Folder Sharing**:
+   - If using a folder: Share the Google Drive folder with the service account email address
-4. **File Sharing**: Share the Google Drive file with the service account email address
+   - If using a direct file: Share the Google Drive file with the service account email address

 ## Installation